 Where were we?
 Oh yes, the pubic rami as a cause of leg pain during pregnancy.
 Now these little bones are the origin of some very important muscles that run down the inner thigh.
 They are called the Adductors and often are a great source of leg pain during pregnancy.

-Quite often during pregnancy, pubic bone pain, the pubic joint (pubic symphysis is its name), the pubic rami and the Adductors become extremely painful.
-Perhaps I should emphasize that.
-Very, very sore.
+Quite often during pregnancy, the pubic bones and symphysis, and the rami and adductor muscles become extremely painful.
+Perhaps I should emphasize that; very sore.
 What's more don't believe your doctor if he says that leg pain during pregnancy is just part of the deal, and you must accept it.

-The bad news?
-If you don't deal with it now, then making the next baby is likely to be extremely painful!
+There's some bad news, too.
+If you don't deal with it now, then making the next baby is likely to be extremely painful.
 This is a very treatable syndrome.
 I'm talking about significant relief within a few days or certainly a couple weeks.